Young motorists account for 38% of dangerous driving endorsements

 Young drivers aged between 17-25 account for 38% of all new dangerous driving endorsements despite this age group accounting for just 7% of all full licence holders.

-A dangerous driving endorsement is a mark placed on a driver’s license as a result of being convicted of travelling in a manner that falls significantly below the expected standard, putting the driver, passengers, and other road users at serious risk.
+A dangerous driving endorsement is a mark placed on a driver’s licence as a result of being convicted of travelling in a manner that falls significantly below the expected standard, putting the driver, passengers, and other road users at serious risk.

 This can include speeding excessively, running red lights, or driving aggressively.